ACLU Calls On Holder To Make Clear DOJ Will Not Prosecute People Complying With State Medical Marijuana Laws

 CONTACT: (212) 549-2666; firstname.lastname@example.org

-NEW YORK – The American Civil Liberties Union has called on U.S. Attorney General Eric Holder to make clear that the Department of Justice (DOJ) will not prioritize prosecution of people who comply with state medical marijuana laws, in keeping with previous DOJ policy.
+NEW YORK and MISSOULA – The American Civil Liberties Union has called on U.S. Attorney General Eric Holder to make clear that the Department of Justice (DOJ) will not prioritize prosecution of people who comply with state medical marijuana laws, in keeping with previous DOJ policy.

 “Patients, providers and legislatures need clear guidance from DOJ so they can proceed in confidence that state law will be respected,” said Jay Rorty, Director of the ACLU Criminal Law Reform Project and one of the authors of the ACLU’s letter.
 “Patients who suffer from serious medical conditions need safe and reliable access to their medicine without the fear of federal prosecution.”
-The ACLU’s letter was also signed by Laura W. Murphy, Director of the ACLU Washington Legislative Office and Jesselyn McCurdy, ACLU Senior Legislative Counsel.

 U.S. attorneys in Washington, Montana, Colorado, Arizona, Rhode Island and Vermont have in recent weeks issued letters that diverge widely from what was previously understood as DOJ policy to not use federal resources to prosecute those who are clearly complying with state medical marijuana laws.

-In a 2009 memo issued to all U.S. attorneys, then-Deputy Attorney General David Ogden wrote, “As a general matter, pursuit of [DOJ drug enforcement] priorities should not focus federal resources in your States on individuals whose actions are in clear and unambiguous compliance with existing state laws providing for the use of medical marijuana.”
+That directly contradicts a 2009 memo issued to all U.S. attorneys, in which then-Deputy Attorney General David Ogden wrote, “As a general matter, pursuit of [DOJ drug enforcement] priorities should not focus federal resources in your States on individuals whose actions are in clear and unambiguous compliance with existing state laws providing for the use of medical marijuana.”
 And in a subsequent 2009 statement, Holder said, “For those organizations that are [possessing and distributing medical marijuana] sanctioned by state law and do it in a way that is consistent with state law, and given the limited resources that we have, that will not be an emphasis for this administration.”

 But in a New York Times story Sunday, a Justice Department spokesman says the recent letters issued by the U.S. attorneys are “a reiteration of the guidance that was handed down in 2009 by the Deputy Attorney General,” a glaring inconsistency the ACLU says in its letter “requires clarification and an unambiguous statement from [Holder] that the prosecution of those complying with state law is not a priority for the department.”